What are Warts?

 Symptoms of common warts include:

-- Fleshy, grainy bumps.
+- Fleshy, grainy bumps with a rough surface

-- Can be white, skin-colored, pink, or tan.
+- Can be white, skin-colored, pink, or tan

-- Are rough to the touch.
+- Are rough to the touch

 Treatment Options for Warts